Who am I, anyway?

 About the Crime Cafe

 I started the Crime Cafe podcast in 2015, with the goal of promoting crime, suspense, and thriller writers of all kinds.
 I had barely the notion of what I was doing when I started the podcast.
 I knew that I loved and wrote crime fiction.
 Along with helping other authors, I wanted to promote the genre and my own writing.
-By “others”, I had both authors and readers squarely in mind.
+I hoped to benefit both authors and readers.

 Naturally, my first guests were authors I knew either online or from meeting at various events.
-However, as I write this in the middle of the sixth season (and updated in the midst of the eighth season) with guests booked until more than a year in advance, I’m astonished looking back on some of what the podcast has become.
+However, as I write this in the middle of the sixth season (and updated in the midst of the eighth season) (and updared again after the ninth season) with guests booked until more than a year in advance, I’m astonished looking back on some of what the podcast has become.

 Among those who’ve appeared on the show, I’ve been privileged to have bestselling authors such as Joe Lansdale, Robert Crais, Jeff Lindsay, Karin Slaughter and Jeffery Deaver, among many others.
 And I’ve learned so much from talking with all my guests.
 They are a source of great stories and inspiration.
 Making a connection through their interviews will help you get to know them and their work.